auracast-research/auracast-packet-visualizer/README.md

 - **Simulation:** Allows tweaking BIS properties to see how this affects packet number, layout and timing.
 - **Capture:** Load a sniffed BIS packet capture.
 This will show the full capture and render the packet layout with some additional information (e.g., missing packets).

 The *capture mode* requires a `.pcapng` file with raw LE LL packets.
 You can use the sniffer in [Auracast Hacker's Toolkit](https://github.com/auracast-research/auracast-hackers-toolkit) to get such a packet capture.
+Press *Configure* to load a PCAP.

 ## Build & Run